iramshiv/Target_Color_Swap/README.md

 python testswap.py --image input-image-path --output output-directory-to-save --target_rgb 37 88 128

 In between the exceution, there will be a palette with the cluster of colors.
 Input an target cluster you wish.

     *Note: Clusters start from '0'.

+Default cluster size is 2 to 7 but you can change that with 'mink' and 'maxk' values.

+You can also play with 'shades_range' (for darker side of the cluster) and 'tint_range' (for lighter side of the cluster) arguments, if your target cluster are not properly replaced.

 ## Other Arguments